934392517/DeCau/README.md

 #### 3.1 Download Data

+* The NYC dataset is derived from a fully publicly available real dataset, and the BJ dataset is derived from a map query trajectory dataset provided by a third-party location service provider.

-You can download the NYC dataset and the POIs dataset from https://data.cityofnewyork.us.
+* You can download the NYC dataset and the POIs dataset from https://data.cityofnewyork.us.

-They need to be placed under the `data` folder.
+* They need to be placed under the `data` folder.

 #### 3.2 Data Process